KDE/digikam-doc/main_window/search_view.rst

 The Advanced Search Tool
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Advanced Search tool provides an extended search form which can be used to search in specific fields of the digiKam database in a more sophisticated way.
-Click the **Advanced Search...** button and it will come up like this:
+Click the **New Advanced Search...** button and it will come up like this:

 .. figure:: images/mainwindow_advancedsearchtool.webp
     :alt: